lago di braies in november, with a boat house and mountains in the background

 How to get there: Car or bus – there’s a paid parking just next to the lake.

 For me, Lake Dobbiaco is one of the best lakes in the Dolomites.
 It has an amazing colour (emerald green), crystal-clear waters, and a backdrop of a valley.
-Plus, it’s perfectly easy to reach lago di Dobbiaco – it’s located just on the side of the road from Dobbiaco (town) to Cortina d’Ampezzo, on the border of the Three Peaks Nature park.
+Plus, it’s perfectly easy to reach Lago di Dobbiaco – it’s located just on the side of the road from Dobbiaco (town) to Cortina d’Ampezzo, on the border of the Three Peaks Nature Park.
 There’s a parking lot (paid) just next to the lake.

 There are hiking trails in the area, including one that goes around the lake.
 It has 11 informative plates about the flora and fauna that you can see there.
 The trail is only 2.5km long and very easy, good enough for pushchairs.